storacha/w3up/packages/w3up-client/README.md

   // from "bring your own Agent" example in `Creating a client object" section`
   // used command line to generate KEY and PROOF (stored in env variables)
   // KEY: `npx ucan-key ed --json` in command line, which returns private key and DID for Agent (the private key is stored in KEY)
-  // PROOF: w3cli used to run `w3 delegation create <did_from_ucan-key_command_above> --can 'store/add' --can 'upload/add' | base64`, which returns the delegation from Space to the Agent we're using (stored in PROOF) const principal = Signer.parse(process.env.KEY) const store = new StoreMemory() const client = await Client.create({ principal, store })
+  // PROOF: w3cli used to run `w3 delegation create <did_from_ucan-key_command_above> --can 'blob/add' --can 'index/add' --can 'upload/add' | base64`, which returns the delegation from Space to the Agent we're using (stored in PROOF) const principal = Signer.parse(process.env.KEY)
+  const store = new StoreMemory() const client = await Client.create({ principal, store })